yaseenkady/tree.pro/README.md

 ## Structure

-`.md` file names are variable names
+A `.md` file name is the file's variable name, which, instead of being medically sound, may follow systematic naming rules

-The first line of `# .` is the descriptions of its variable name, and should not end with a period but can have semi-colons separating synonyms
+The first line of `# .` is the descriptions of the file's variable name, and should not end with a period, but can have semi-colons separating synonyms

 Descriptions should imply patients